ART.46 GRADING/SCORING METHOD

 All Dance International deducts the team or group each time it incurs a violation of the All Dance International Regulations that is not described in the aforementioned deduction criteria.

 - The registration of the same dancer in more than one choreography that presents the same characteristics of participation is forbidden (He will not be able to compete against himself).
-If he commits the infraction, the second participation will be disqualified and the nomination of the academy for awards will be cancelled.
+If he commits the infraction, the second participation will be disqualified.

 - Directors, choreographers and participants are forbidden from having contact with the jury during the development of the championship, except in the final awards.